perllb/ctg-sc-cite-seq-10x/README.md

 The following files must be in the runfolder to start pipeline successfully.

 1. Samplesheet  (see `SampleSheet` section below)
-2. Feature reference csv (see `Feature Reference` section below)
+2. (OPTIONAL): Feature reference csv (see `Feature Reference` section below) if not using reference features on lsens4 `/projects/fs1/shared/references/cellranger_totalseq`.

 ### 1. Samplesheet (CTG_SampleSheet.sc-cite-seq-10x.csv):

-- Can have other names than CTG_SampleSheet.**sc-cite-seq-10x**.csv
-- Then specify which sheet when starting driver: e.g. `sc-cite-seq-10x-driver -s CTG_SampleSheet.sc-cite-seq-10x.2022_102.csv`
+- Can have other names than CTG_SampleSheet.**sc-cite-seq-10x**.csv - then specify which sheet when starting driver: e.g. `sc-cite-seq-10x-driver -s CTG_SampleSheet.2022_102.csv`

 #### Example sheet
 ```